Onderwijs Onderzoek Actueel Over de VU EN

 In 2022 I have been a Visiting Professor at the University of Pavia, where I taught the MA course History of Judaism in the Roman Age.

-At VU, I am the coordinator of the BA Greek courses (Greek I-II-III), I teach myself Greek II and III, and I am responsible for the Reading group NT Greek, specifically aimed to PhD students, but open to other students as well.
+At VU, I am the coordinator of the BA Greek courses (Greek I-II-III), I teach myself Greek II and III, and I am responsible for the Reading group NT Greek, specifically aimed to PhD students but open to other students as well.

 Supervision

-I enjoy the supervision activity and welcome PhD students in the area of Early Judaism, Greco-Roman and Jewish backgrounds of the NT, Research Method of the NT, Textual History of the Greek New Testament, and the intersection of Biblical Studies and Spiritual Care.
+I enjoy the supervision activity and welcome PhD students in the area of Early Judaism, Greco-Roman and Jewish backgrounds of the NT, Research Methods of the NT, Textual History of the Greek New Testament, and the intersection of Biblical Studies and Spiritual Care.

 Ancillary activities